neilslater/pool_of_entropy/RECIPES.md

     # Depending on how many dice rolls will be made offline, I recommend
     # a largish pool here.
 This 4KB pool, if completely filled with
-    # random data for a player, could generate over 6500 rolls of a d20
+    # quality random data for a player, could generate over 6500 rolls of a d20
-    # that you might consider to be "rolled by the player"
+    # that you might consider to be "rolled by the player" (in the sense that
+    # an infinitely powerful machine that knew the initial state before user
+    # data was added would need to see the results from that many rolls before it
+    # could figure out what the new state was)

     freds_entropy = PoolOfEntropy.new :size => 64